- Safety & Security

 - Please sign up for only one session.

 - Classes are available for those age 13 and older (13-17 year-olds must be accompanied by a parent or guardian).

 Sign up for a hands-only CPR and AED awareness training session.
-Classes are held at our county libraries on the following dates:
+Classes are held at our county libraries.

 If you have a large group or organization and would like to schedule a CPR training class, please email your request to the Fire and Life Safety Division.

 PulsePoint apps are available on the Apple App Store and Google Play.